phalpern/WG21-halpern/n4034_destructive_move.md

 Using `noexcept`, an implementation can detect whether it is possible that a move constructor might throw, and can choose copy construction, instead.
 In fact, the standard provides the function template `move_if_noexcept` specifically for this purpose.
-The following implementation of a simplified vector `push_back` uses this idiom to preserve the "strong exception guarantee" whereby the moved-from vector remains unchanged if an exception is
+The following implementation of `push_back` for a simplified vector uses this idiom to preserve the _strong exception guarantee_, whereby the moved-from vector remains unchanged if an exception is
 thrown:

+    template <class T, class A = std::allocator<T>> class simple_vec
+    {
+        A           m_alloc;        // allocator to obtain space for elements T*          m_data;         // address of allocated storage (or null) std::size_t m_capacity;     // size (in elements) of allocate storage std::size_t m_length;       // number of elements in container

+      public:
+        ...
+        void push_back(const T& v);
+    };

     template <class T, class A>
     void simple_vec<T, A>::push_back(const T& v)